MooGPT/devilish/PRIVACY_POLICY.md

 10. **Contact Information**: How users can contact the app regarding privacy concerns or questions.

+11. **Disclaimer of Warranty**: There is no warranty for the program, to the extent permitted by applicable law.

+12. **Limitation of Liability**: Party has been advised of the possibility of such damages.

 For the specific details of the MooGPT app’s privacy policy, you should visit the official app or website where the policy should be published, or contact the app developers directly.